frontstack/stack/README.md

 ## Where are the binaries?

-If you are reading this from Github, you worth to know that FrontStack binaries a not versioned by any SCM ([read this](http://blog.bintray.com/2013/05/30/google-and-github-insist-go-store-your-binaries-in-a-proper-place/?shareadraft=51a74b1186613)).
+If you are reading this from Github, you worth to know that FrontStack binaries are not being versioned by a SCM([read this](http://blog.bintray.com/2013/05/30/google-and-github-insist-go-store-your-binaries-in-a-proper-place/?shareadraft=51a74b1186613)).

-All the binaries are hosted directly in SourceForge, so you can download any public release from [here](https://sourceforge.net/projects/frontstack/files/releases/).
+All the binaries are hosted in SourceForge, so you can download any public release from [here](https://sourceforge.net/projects/frontstack/files/releases/).

 ## TODO